-After setting up the tent, we were impressed to learn the retail cost was merely $169!
+After setting up the tent, we were impressed to learn the retail cost was sub-$200!
 With a sturdy build and comfortable interior, we'd expect the price range to be somewhere in the neighborhood of $250.
 This tent offers plenty of creature comfort for the price, and we'd recommend it to friends seeking a comfortable car-camping tent with the ability for the occasional short-distance backpacking trip.

-The Kelty Salida 2 came in at $150, $19 cheaper than the Catalyst, but scored a full 13 points lower in our test, largely due to durability and weather-resistance concerns.
-We see the Catalyst as well worth the additional $20.
+The Kelty Salida 2 came in at $150, cheaper than the Catalyst, but scored a full 13 points lower in our test, largely due to durability and weather-resistance concerns.
+We see the Catalyst as well worth the additional cost.
 The Eureka Midori 2 is $159, and also offers a good value for campers looking for their first tent.

 A roomy, livable tent the freestanding Catalyst 2 is well-suited for a casual camping trip or very occasional backpacking.
 We liked the easy set-up and were impressed with the durability, but wish it weighed a bit less than its 5 lb.
 3 oz.
 Good square footage and interior organizational options make this an easy choice for someone getting into camping.